 Menkaure and his queen stride forward with their left feet—this is entirely expected for the king, as males in Egyptian sculpture almost always do so, but it is unusual for the female since they are generally depicted with feet together.
 They both look beyond the present and into timeless eternity, their otherworldly visage displaying no human emotion whatsoever.

 Unusual for a pharaoh’s image, the king has no protective cobra (known as a uraeus) perched on his brow.
-This notable absence has led to the suggestion that both the king’s nemes and the queen’s wig were originally covered in precious metal and that the cobra would have been part of that addition.
+This notable absence has led to the suggestion that both the king’s nemes and the queen’s wig were originally covered in a sheath of precious metal and that the ubiquitous cobra would have been part of that addition.